 Learn the “Secrets” About Orton-Gillingham Phonics Instruction

-I had actually wanted to get this posted sooner, as I get so many questions about whether or not Secret Stories® can be used with Orton-Gillingham phonics instruction, and if so, how.
+I receive so many questions about whether or not Secret Stories® can be used with Orton-Gillingham phonics instruction, and if so, how.

-If you’re familiar with or already use Secret Stories®, then you know that it is not a phonics program, but the brain based “gas” that makes your existing reading/phonics instruction go!
-The Secrets are more like steroids that pump-up your existing reading curriculum and/or phonics program to make the learning go “warp-speed!”
-Secret Stories® isn’t more reading instruction, just better, as the Secrets are always there…. always teaching, and always ready for immediate use!
-(This was the focus of my previous email, which if you missed, you can read here.)
+If you’re familiar with or already use Secret Stories®, then you know that it is not a phonics program, but an “accelerant ” used to fast-track access to the whole code that kids need to read and write—and from the earliest possible grade levels!
+The Secrets are like “steroids” that pump-up your existing reading curriculum and/or phonics program to make the learning go “warp-speed!”
+Not more reading instruction, just better and more efficient, as the Secrets are always there….always teaching, and always ready for use to read and spell words!
+(This was the focus of my previous post, which you can read here.)

 Orton-Gillingham phonics instruction, like Secret Stories®, is a multi-sensory approach to reading.
 I love seeing the two paired together, as they are a reading “dream-team!”
-They compliment each other beautifully, with Secret Stories® fast-tracking learner access to “high-leverage” phonics skills that can otherwise take years to acquire, and Orton-Gillingham providing an optimal reading and writing “playground” on which kids can use them!
+They compliment each other beautifully, with Secret Stories® fast-tracking learner access to “high-leverage” phonics skills that can otherwise take years to acquire; and Orton-Gillingham providing an optimal reading and writing “playground” on which kids can use them!
+(This combination is especially effective with dyslexic learners and other struggling readers.)

-But rather than me trying to explain, let me introduce you to Heather, a learning specialist and curriculum writer from St. Petersburg, Florida, who is an expert in Orton-Gillingham phonics instruction.
-She has been using OG in conjunction with Secret Stories® for years, and has some valuable insight and ideas to share!
+Heather MacLeod Vidal, a learning specialist and curriculum writer from St. Petersburg, Florida, is an expert in Orton-Gillingham phonics instruction, and has been incorporating Secret Stories® into her OG lessons for years.
+I’ve asked her to share her insight and ideas here.

 I am so excited to write a guest post for Katie because I LOVE, LOVE, LOVE Secret Stories.
 You see, I work as a reading specialist in a fabulous school in St. Petersburg Florida, and I actually write my own Orton-Gillingham phonics-based curriculum to help meet the needs of my kiddos.